 As shown in the flange connection diagram and chart below, the distance between hole centers for dimension A in a 2 inch Code 61 versus a Code 62 flange varies by as little as 0.062 inches and for dimension B is offset by a significant 0.75 inches.

 There is also another style that must be accounted for and not interchanged with Code 61 or 62 flanges.
 This other 4 bolt flange fitting often found in the field is made for Caterpillar equipment and called (not surprisingly) a Caterpillar flange fitting.
 This style is almost an exact match to the SAE Code 62 4-bolt flange with one major difference:

-The flange head on an SAE Code 62 has a thickness which ranges from 0.305 inches on the ½ inch flange to 0.495 inches on the 2 inch flange, where the Caterpillar flange head thickness is 0.560 inches for all 4-bolt flanges.
+The flange head on an SAE Code 62 has a thickness that ranges from 0.305 inches on the ½ inch flange to 0.495 inches on the 2-inch flange, where the Caterpillar flange head thickness is 0.560 inches for all 4-bolt flanges.
 Hence an important distinction as to why they should not be interchanged.

 This blog is an excerpt from our latest whitepaper, The Major Advantages of Flanges and Flange Fittings.

 If you're interested in our line of Flange Fittings, click here to download our catalog.